millerbennett/react-native-ringtone-manager/README.md

 # react-native-ringtone-manager

+## iOS Foreword

+Setting ringtones programatically is not available in iOS unfortunately. iTunes has it's own ringtone store available and there is no public API for setting ringtones.
+This library is for Android only.

 ## Getting started

+With npm:
 `$ npm install react-native-ringtone-manager --save`

+Or with yarn:
+`$ yarn install react-native-ringtone-manager`

 ### Mostly automatic installation

 `$ react-native link react-native-ringtone-manager`

 ### Manual installation

-#### iOS

-Setting ringtones programatically is not available in iOS unfortunately. iTunes has it's own ringtone store available and there is no public API for setting ringtones.

 #### Android